2025–26 Brown Bears men's basketball team

-The 2025–26 Brown Bears men's basketball team represents Brown University during the 2025–26 NCAA Division I men's basketball season.
-The Bears, led by 13th-year head coach Mike Martin, play their home games at the Pizzitola Sports Center located in Providence, Rhode Island, as members of the Ivy League.
+The 2025–26 Brown Bears men's basketball team represented Brown University during the 2025–26 NCAA Division I men's basketball season.
+The Bears, led by 13th-year head coach Mike Martin, played their home games at the Pizzitola Sports Center located in Providence, Rhode Island, as members of the Ivy League.
+They finished the season 9–18, 3–11 in Ivy League play to finish in last place.

+Following the hiring of Mike Boynton as the new Michigan coach, head coach Mike Martin left the school to join the Wolverine staff as an assistant coach.

 Previous season

 The Bears finished the 2024–25 season 14–13, 6–8 in Ivy League play, finishing in sixth place.
 They failed to qualify for the Ivy League tournament.